Sharp pain in shoulder problems are common and can be very unpleasant.

 Shoulder tendonitis may be caused by repetitive overhead activities such as sports or DIY, trying to lift something that is too heavy, shoulder impingement or a fall onto an outstretched hand.

+Rotator cuff tears are one of the most common sharp pain in shoulder causes.
 The four main muscles responsible for moving the shoulder and keeping it stable are known collectively as the rotator cuff.

 There are three different grades of rotator tear, depending on the number of fibres that are torn.
 Most rotator cuff tears are due to wear and tear and degeneration associated with aging, making them more common in people over the age of 40.